 “Ambiverts have an advantage over introverts and extroverts.
 Since their personality doesn’t fall into one of the two extremes, they have an easier time adjusting their approach to people based on each situation.”

-Here are five signs you might be an ambivert.
+What follows are the main signs you may be an ambivert.

 I was tired, but happily accepted the invite, as I assumed it was going to be a quiet evening, just the two of us.